 Similar to Manhattan, Chicago is another city where you peer in awe at the skyline that dwarfs you and spew expletives of joy.
 Rent bikes at Navy Pier and head south on a bike trail along the Lake Michigan shoreline.
 You'll soon pass the flowing waters of Buckingham Fountain, the Shedd Aquarium, and Soldier Field, home to the Chicago Bears.

-Yet, it's the jaw-dropping vista of the skyscrapers on the return trip that will have you reaching for the camera; you look up at a wall of spectacular buildings.
+It's the jaw-dropping vista of the skyscrapers on the return trip that will have you reaching for the camera, though -- you look up at a wall of spectacular buildings.
 If you want to continue past Navy Pier and head north, you'll reach Oak Street Beach, the first of many beaches that are open to the public, a perfect place to lounge and get a much needed rest.

 Recommended Hotel: The James Chicago

-One of the finest city rides in America is across the Golden Gate Bridge from San Francisco to Sausalito.
+One of the finest city rides in America is across the Golden Gate Bridge from San Francisco to Sausalito, though we only recommend it to families with children ages 13 and up -- it's about 8 miles one-way.
 Rent bikes from Bay City Bike Rentals and Tours at Fisherman's Wharf and head east along the bay to the fountains and impressive architecture found at Palace of Fine Arts Theatre.